Perfect Match (TV series)

-Perfect Match is a reality dating series created by Chris Coelen and produced by Kinetic Content.
-It premiered on Netflix on February 14, 2023.
+Perfect Match is a reality dating television series created by Chris Coelen and produced by Kinetic Content.
+It premiered on Netflix on February 14, 2023 and had a second season the following year.
+Season 3 was confirmed during the reunion for Season 8 of Love is Blind.

-The series features contestants from other Netflix reality shows who pair up and compete in challenges.
-As they compete to form relationships, the most compatible couples will play matchmaker, breaking up other couples and sending them on dates with brand-new singles they'll invite to the villa.
+The series features contestants from other reality shows by Netflix, MTV and ABC who pair up, compete in challenges, and form relationships.
 The series is hosted by Nick Lachey.

 Perfect Match has received mostly positive reviews from critics.
 The series has also been praised for its inclusion of three bisexual cast members, bucking the trend of reality dating shows featuring exclusively heterosexual couples.

 Format

-10 single Netflix alums arrive in a tropical villa where they attempt to match themselves into couples.
+A group of single dating show alumni arrive in a tropical villa where they attempt to match themselves into couples.
 The couples who win "compatibility challenges" get a private date and the ability to choose two new singles to bring into the game by either setting them up on a date with members of the other couples, or with themselves.
 Once the daters all have returned, the participants will match themselves all over again, and at the end of each night, anyone without a match must leave the villa.
-At the end of the series, only one couple will be chosen as the "Perfect Match."
+At the end of the series, only one couple is chosen as the Match.